 Living costs in London like many standout cities around the world are at the high end, so it is not uncommon for young professionals to house-share aka flatting; in order to make their wages go further.
 It’s a very different scenario to living at home of course.

-There’s the personal accountability to pay rent and bills without relying on your parents; but also the freedom to live your own life so all up it’s seen as the perfect solution.
+There’s the personal accountability to pay rent and bills without relying on your parents, but also the freedom to live your own life so all up, it’s seen as the perfect solution.
 While it’s mostly young professionals who go flatting or house-share, older people also do it for many reasons.
-They may still be saving to buy their own house or if that’s not in their plans they may be doing it just for the company, i.e. socialising.
+They may still be saving to buy their own house, or if that’s not in their plans, they may be doing it just for the company, i.e. socialising.

 Living Costs Shared and So Is The Cleaning

-Cost of utilities including: electricity, gas, data and voice (broadband plan) and TV subscriptions etc are shared and in many flatting arrangements food is also paid for and the resultant cooking duties shared among the property occupiers.
-It’s not hard to understand the attraction when your outgoings can be reduced by a third or more.
+Cost of utilities, including electricity, gas, data and voice (broadband plan) and TV subscriptions etc., are share.
+In many flatting arrangements, food is also paid for, and the resultant cooking duties shared among the property occupiers.
+So it’s not hard to understand the attraction when your outgoings can be reduced by a third or more.

 Nobody likes cleaning, so it’s great to be able to share it.
-Household tasks, can be managed with a ‘chore chart’ to make the tasks sharing fair.
-There will be the odd trade off – swapping of chores for bartering e.g. cook night maybe swapped for a couple of rounds on a night out.
+Household tasks can be managed with a ‘chore chart’ to make the tasks sharing fair.
+There will be the odd trade-off – swapping of chores for bartering, e.g. cook night may be swapped for a couple of rounds on a night out.
 Putting some ground rules in place keeps it all orderly and above board.